reuteras/dfirws/README.md

 ## Usage and configuration of the VM

-You can create VM by running **.\createVM.ps1**.
+You can create a VM with the dfirws tools installed by running **.\createVM.ps1**.
 Currently only VMWare Workstation is supported on Windows x64.
-The script will download the Windows 11 Enterprise ISO and create a VM with the tools installed.
-The VM will be created in the root folder.
+The script will download the Windows 11 Enterprise ISO from Microsoft and create a VM with the tools installed.
+The VM will be created in the root folder of the checked out repo.

 - The VM will be created with 4 cores and 16 GB of memory.
 - The VM will be created with a 300 GB sparse disk (space is not preallocated).